Operating Margin Formula (Table of Contents)

 Below is the extract of the income statement from the annual report of EXAS Company Financials, and we will calculate its operating margin by using the formula mentioned above.

-So now, here again, we have both the figures, the operating income calculated after accounting for operating expenses, and the total revenue figure is already provided.
+So now, here again, we have both figures, the operating income calculated after accounting for operating expenses, and the total revenue figure is already provided.

 Operating Margin = Operating Income / Revenue (sales)